rafaelsoledade/jpmorgan.simplestocks/README.md

 ## Program Interface

-A very simple command line interface was added, from which the user can select an operation and view the result.
-Alternatively, this could be done via a web service using simple Spark or Spring setups in a future release.
+When running the project all the operations will be calculated for a set of pre-defined parameters.
+The results will be displayed on scree.
+A web service invocation approach could be developed in a future release, using simple Spark or Spring setups to request a web service with some given parameters to get the intended result.

 ## Tests